Teachers are moving to the front of the vaccine line — but that doesn’t mean all schools will reopen right away

 Part of the problem is the chaotic logistics of vaccine distribution as the pandemic rages on.
 Not all teachers can get the shots right away, and even for those who do, the process takes time: Vaccines must be delivered in twin doses almost a month apart.
 Even in the best case, most educators will not be fully vaccinated until late February at earliest.

 Those who get the shots say it makes them hopeful.
-“It gives me a reassurance I haven’t had until now,” said Maryland educator Susie Shafer, after being immunized Friday.
+“It gives me a reassurance I haven’t had until now,” Maryland educator Susie Shafer said after being immunized Friday.

 Virginia’s largest school system — Fairfax County Public Schools, whose 186,000 students are currently learning online-only — began administering vaccine shots to teachers in mid-January.
-Roughly 22,000 staffers, representing nearly 90 percent of the workforce, swiftly signed up for shots; although supply shortages later forced health officials to cancel some of these vaccinations.
+Roughly 22,000 staffers, representing nearly 90 percent of the workforce, swiftly signed up for shots, but supply shortages later forced health officials to cancel some of those vaccinations.

 Still, spokeswoman Lucy Caldwell sought to distance reopening from the vaccination effort.